sitbon/magg/readme.md

 - **Health Monitoring**: Built-in `magg_status` and `magg_check` tools for server health checks.
 - **Real-time Messaging**: Full support for MCP notifications and messages - receive tool/resource updates and progress notifications from backend servers.
 - **Python 3.12+ Support**: Fully compatible with Python 3.12 and 3.13.
+- **Kit Management**: Bundle related MCP servers into kits for easy loading/unloading as a group.

 ## Installation